 Lake Ave Addition

-Internally a new c-shaped stairway replaced a straight stairway that crowed the front door.
-The new stairway provides a continuous connection between the basement, main and upper levels.
+Inside, we replaced two straight-run stairs with a new c-shaped stairway to form a new foyer and provide a new continuous stair connection between the basement, main level and upper level.